 “Hepatitis C isn’t transmitted through saliva, tears, or sweat,” states the CDC.
 “Risks from sexual contact remain low for monogamous couples.”

 Prevention focuses on avoiding blood exposure.
-If you’ve shared needles, received transfusions pre-1992, or suspect exposure, get tested.
+Please get tested if you have shared needles, transfusions received before 1992, or suspicious exposure.
 Early detection lowers the risks of long-term liver damage.

 Common Causes of Hepatitis C